Oli may now claim that Babur was a Nepalese

 "Had Lord Ram been in Nepal today, like he had killed Ravana and destroyed sins, he would have done the same thing in case of Hindudrohi (Hindu-treacherous) Oli, it said.

-The fight for Lord Rams birthplace in Ayodhya has been going on for at least 70 to 75 years, the Marathi daily said, wondering why Oli took so much time to give evidence of the Lord belonging to Nepal.
+The fight for Lord Ram's birthplace in Ayodhya has been going on for at least 70 to 75 years, the Marathi daily said, wondering why Oli took so much time to give evidence of the Lord belonging to Nepal.

 Real Ayodhya in Nepal, Lord Ram not Indian: Oli

-Further ridiculing Olis remark, the Shiv Sena in sarcastic remarks said his ancestors hoodwinked even Babur, who wanted to bring down the Ram temple to build a mosque in place of it, by diverting the Mughal emperor to North India instead of Nepal.
+Further ridiculing Oli's remark, the Shiv Sena in sarcastic remarks said his ancestors hoodwinked even Babur, who wanted to bring down the Ram temple to build a mosque in place of it, by diverting the Mughal emperor to North India instead of Nepal.

 Ayodhya was in Nepal and Olis ancestors hoodwinked Babur and diverted him to North India (instead).
 Oli fooled Babur.
 This is in a way insult of Islam and will Olis junior baap (father) Pakistan punish him as per Islamic laws? it asked.